Health Insurance Top-Up and Super Top-Up – Your Guide To Know All About It

 - Provide additional coverage

-- Provide higher coverage at lower premium
+- Provide higher coverage at a lower premium

 - Supplement existing health plan